This isn’t about finding a perfect man. It’s about being honest with yourself about the man in front of you.

 - Does he follow through on what he says he will do?

-Observing his actions and how he treats the people in his life today will give you a good picture of what life will be like when your baby is born.
-If you decide to keep your baby and parent, he will be responsible for paying child support.
-He’ll also have the opportunity to share custody.
+Observing how he treats the people in his life today will give you an accurate picture of what life will look like when your baby is born.
+If you decide to parent together, he’ll be responsible for child support and will have the opportunity to share custody.
+If you’re co-parenting separately, his reliability (or lack of it) will shape your child’s day-to-day reality.

 What About Adoption?